chumnend/wackystonks/README.md

     ```git clone https://github.com/chumnend/wackystonks.git```

-2) Install project dependencies
+2) Install dependencies (NOTE: If it acts to install a version of react-router-dom, choose 5.3.0).

-     ```yarn install```
+     ```yarn```

-3) Go to the `ws-client` package.
+3) Go to the `ws-react-client` package.
 Copy the `.env.example` file and rename the  rename the copy to `.env`.
 Make to provide values to all empty fields.
     ```
     cd packages/ws-client
     cp .env.example .env
     ```

-4) Go to the `ws-server` package.
+4) Go to the `ws-socket-server` package.
 Copy the `.env.example` file and rename the  rename the copy to `.env`.
 Make to provide values to all empty fields.
     ```
     cd packages/ws-server
     cp .env.example .env
     ```

-5) Use `yarn build-all` to build all assets needed for the application
-6) Use `yarn start` to run the application
+6) Use `yarn start` to run the application.
+It will compile all the js files and run the client and server.

 ## Contact
 Nicholas Chumney - [nicholas.chumney@outlook.com](nicholas.chumney@outlook.com)